Skip to main content

 How much does engineered hardwood installation cost in Boise?

-Engineered hardwood installation in Boise costs $6–$14 per square foot fully installed, depending on the species, veneer thickness, plank width, and installation method.
-Budget-tier engineered hardwood (thin 2mm veneer, narrow planks) runs $6–$8/sq ft installed.
-Mid-range products (3–4mm veneer, 5–7” planks, quality species like white oak) run $8–$12/sq ft installed.
-Premium engineered hardwood (5–6mm veneer, 7”+ wide planks, European white oak or walnut) runs $12–$18+/sq ft installed.
-For a typical 1,200 sq ft Boise home, expect to invest $7,200–$21,600 depending on the tier you choose.
+Engineered hardwood installation in Boise typically runs $6–$14 per square foot fully installed, depending on the species, veneer thickness, plank width, and installation method.
+Budget-tier engineered hardwood (thin 2mm veneer, narrow planks) is generally $6–$8/sq ft installed.
+Mid-range products (3–4mm veneer, 5–7” planks, quality species like white oak) are usually $8–$12/sq ft installed.
+Premium engineered hardwood (5–6mm veneer, 7”+ wide planks, European white oak or walnut) commonly runs $12–$18+/sq ft installed.
+For a typical 1,200 sq ft Boise home, plan on roughly $7,200–$21,600 depending on the tier you choose.
+These are local market ranges, not quotes — your exact price depends on subfloor condition, layout, and product, which we confirm in a free in-home estimate.

 Ready for Engineered Hardwood?